-While tariffs were once commonly used as the sole protectionist measure, the rising adoption of preferential trade agreements or regional trade agreements with tariff liberalisation commitments across countries is framing NTMs as protectionist measures that substitute for tariffs.
-Using the specific trade concerns database of 1995-2010, the WTO (2012) assessed that TBTs may replace tariffs, although limited evidence is found on SPS measures.
+While tariffs were commonly used in the past as the sole protectionist measures, some may argue that the rising adoption of preferential trade agreements or regional trade agreements with tariff liberalisation commitments across countries is framing NTMs as protectionist measures that substitute tariffs.
+The WTO Trade Report in 2012, using the specific trade concerns database of 1995-2010, assessed that TBTs may replace tariffs, although limited evidence is found on SPS measures (WTO, 2012).

-On one hand, justified NTMs have no direct intentions towards protectionism since most have non-trade objectives such as the protection of health, safety, the environment, animal welfare, and culture, although the effects can be trade reducing.
-NTMs can be corrective - addressing market failures, i.e., adverse selection, moral hazard, and externalities that can emerge in asymmetric information in markets (Ing, Cadot, and Walz, 2017) - and even facilitate trade and enhance welfare (Beghin et al., 2013).
+On the one hand, justified NTMs have no direct intentions towards protectionism since most of the measures are aimed at non-trade objectives such as the protection of health, safety, environment, animal welfare, and culture, although the effect may be inseparable.
+In economic terms, NTMs can be a corrective measure to address market failures, i.e. adverse selection, moral hazard, and externalities that can happen under conditions of market imperfections (Ing, Cadot, and Walz, 2017), which can even be trade-facilitating and welfare-enhancing (Beghin et al., 2013).

-On the other hand, Bhagwati (1988) argues that industries protected by high tariff rates are less affected by NTMs than industries that have lower tariff rates, as governments tend to utilise NTMs as a substitute for tariffs (the Law of Constant Protection).
-The use of policy tools such as NTMs in international trade is inseparable from the domestic political economy.
-Grossman and Helpman (1994) argue that pressures from domestic interest groups can substantially affect policy outcomes.
-When it comes to importing goods, support from domestic producers pushes governments to implement more NTMs on imported final goods rather than intermediate goods.
-NTMs are usually largely implemented in import-competing sectors (Broda, Limao, and Weinstein, 2008).
+On the other hand, Bhagwati (1988) argued that industries protected by high tariff rates are less affected by NTMs than industries which have lower tariff rates, as governments tend to utilise NTMs as a substitute for tariffs (the so-called 'Law of Constant Protection').
+The use of policy tools such as NTMs on international trade is inseparable from the domestic political economy.
+Grossman and Helpman (1994) also argued that pressures from domestic interest groups can substantially affect policy outcomes.
+When it comes to importing goods, support from domestic producers pushes governments to implement more NTMs on final goods, rather than the importation of intermediate goods.
+Furthermore, it is argued that NTMs are usually largely implemented in import-competing sectors (Broda, Limao, and Weinstein, 2008).

-Empirically, using a large cross-section of 91 countries, Kee, Nicita, and Olarreaga (2009) showed that the frequency index of NTMs increases with GDP per capita, whilst average tariff rates decrease.
-Bagwell and Staiger (2014) argued that developed countries tend to impose NTMs to form trade policy spaces for future negotiations with developing countries.
+Empirically, using a large cross-section of 91 countries, Kee, Nicita, and Olarreaga (2009) showed that the frequency index of NTMs increases with GDP per capita, while average tariff rates decrease.
+In fact, Bagwell and Staiger (2014)

+argued that developed countries tend to impose NTMs to form trade policy spaces for future negotiations with developing countries.